How to Get to Tibet

 Get to Tibet by Plane

 “Taking a flight to Tibet is the most convenient way.
-Yet, tourists can see less scenery and may be more likely to suffer from altitude sickness.”
+Yet, tourists can see less scenery and may be more likely to have minor symptoms of altitude sickness, such as headache, shortness of breath, etc. However, normally all these symptoms will go way in a couple of days. ”

 Undoubtedly, nothing is more convenient than taking a flight to Tibet.
 Tourists can fly to Tibet from Beijing, Shanghai, Chengdu or Kathmandu within 7 hours.
 Even in the low season of Tibet tourism, there are still a lot of flights flying to Tibet.
 Besides, many airlines would offer discount in winter, especially flight from Chengdu to Lhasa.
 But there is always no discount for flights between Kathmandu and Lhasa.